 Prior to Saxony’s arrival, the firm had spent $2.5 million on a data warehouse project that was not successful.
 What they bought made sense on paper – an unstructured database augmented with a robust data visualization tool.
 But the irony was that most of the mortgage data was already structured at the point that it needs to be integrated into the EDW.

-“They were missing out on the real power of having all your data in one place,” Fan said.
+“They were missing out on the real power of having all your data in one place,” Nguyen said.
 “You need to synthesize that data in such a way where analysists can use it.
 The vision of a data lake resulted in their uncurated dumping ground of a data swamp.”

 In the end, the EDW proved itself so unwieldy that no one from the business used it.
 It became a $2.5 million digital paperweight.
 The business reverted to pulling data manually from its various source systems, resulting in conflicting numbers (depending on who was curating the data).

-“Once we established that the data coming out of their systems was already highly structured, we designed and built a highly-structured EDW to receive it,” Fan said.
+“Once we established that the data coming out of their systems was already highly structured, we designed and built a highly-structured EDW to receive it,” Nguyen said.
 “That was the more practical approach.
 Get the data, figure out what the business wants to do with it, and aggregate it so that the reporting makes sense.

 “As a result, they started making informed decisions about how to run the business.
 They could run reports and have confidence that the data was accurate.
 Best of all, everyone using the data was finally on the same page.”